Electoral reform: Israel

+Italy

+Italian electoral reforms include the Italian electoral law of 2017, the Italian electoral law of 2015, the Italian electoral law of 2005 and the Italian electoral law of 1993.

 Lesotho

 Lesotho reformed in 2002 to a mixed-member proportional representation, where parties could choose to not run for either constituency seats or party-list seats.
 This prevented the compensatory mechanism and effectively resulted in parallel voting.
 Further reform in 2012 introduced mixed single-voting, forcing parties to run for both constituency seats or party-list seats and improving the proportionality.

+Mongolia

+In 2019, the electoral law for Mongolian legislative elections was changed to plurality-at-large voting.
+The new electoral law barred people found guilty of "corrupt practices" from standing in elections, marginalized smaller parties, and effectively removed the right of Mongolian expatriates to vote, as they could not be registered in a specific constituency.

 New Zealand

 Electoral reform in New Zealand began in 1986 with the report of the Royal Commission on the Electoral System entitled Towards A Better Democracy.
 The Royal Commission recommended that Mixed Member Proportional (MMP) be adopted instead of the current first-past-the-post system.
 After two referendums in 1992 and 1993, New Zealand adopted MMP.
 In 2004, some local body elections in New Zealand were elected using single transferable vote instead of the block vote.

 Slovakia

-The period where opinion polls are banned before elections has been extended 2019 from 14 to 50 days, one of the longest blackout periods in the world.
+The election silence period, where opinion polls are banned before elections, was extended in Slovakia in 2019 from 14 to 50 days, one of the longest blackout periods in the world.
 The Slovak courts considered this change unconstitutional.
-In 2022 this blackout period was reduced to 48 hours.
+In 2022, this blackout period was reduced to 48 hours.